Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/.github/ISSUE_TEMPLATE/video_request.md

 before releasing it to YouTube.

-**Give the name of at least three members of the course who will review the video and give critical feedbac**
+**Give the name of at least three members of the course who will review the video and give critical feedback**

 <!-- Please replace all of the text below this bold header. -->